 All travelers entering the UK, including British citizens, must present a negative Covid test taken within 72 hours of arrival.

 UK residents traveling from destinations on the "red list," which includes South Africa, India, Namibia and the United Arab Emirates, can enter the country but must quarantine on arrival in a hotel and follow testing requirements.
 See below for further details.

 If you've arrived from a red list country and your final destination is in Wales or Northern Ireland, you will need to book a hotel in England or Scotland.

 (The Republic of Ireland has entirely separate entrance regulations, which are enforced when crossing the land border.)

 All UK arrivals must provide a negative test taken within the past 72 hours, and complete a Passenger Locator Form before arriving in the UK.

-British people arriving home from "red list" destinations, which include South Africa and India -- must undergo the 10-day hotel quarantine at their own expense.
+British residents arriving home from red list destinations must undergo a 10-day hotel quarantine at their own expense.

 Before arriving in the UK, these travelers must purchase what the UK government calls a "quarantine package," covering the stay in hotel quarantine and food and drink while there.